American Idiot: Music

 Speaking on the album's musical content, Armstrong remarked, "For us, American Idiot is about taking those classic rock and roll elements, kicking out the rules, putting more ambition in, and making it current."
 Part of recording the album was attempting to expand their familiar punk rock sound by experimenting with different styles such as new wave, Latin, and polka music.
 The band listened to various rock operas, including the Who's Tommy (1969) and David Bowie's The Rise and Fall of Ziggy Stardust and the Spiders from Mars (1972).
 Armstrong was particularly inspired by the Who's Quadrophenia, finding more in common with its "power chord mod-pop aesthetic" than other concept records, such as The Wall by Pink Floyd.
-In addition, they listened to the cast recordings of Broadway musicals West Side Story, The Rocky Horror Show, Grease, and Jesus Christ Superstar, and they let contemporary music influence them, including rappers Eminem and Kanye West, as well as rock band Linkin Park.
+In addition, they listened to the cast recordings of Broadway musicals West Side Story, The Rocky Horror Show, Grease, and Jesus Christ Superstar, and they let contemporary music influence them, including the rappers Eminem and Kanye West, as well as the rock band Linkin Park.
 Armstrong considered rock music a "conservative" business with regard to the rigidity in which a band must release a single, create a music video, or head out on tour.
-He felt groups like hip hop duo Outkast were "kicking rock's ass, because there's so much ambition."
+He felt groups like the hip hop duo OutKast were "kicking rock's ass, because there's so much ambition."

 The band used more loud guitar sounds for the record.
 Armstrong said "We were like, 'Let's just go balls-out on the guitar sound—plug in the Les Pauls and Marshalls and let it rip'".
 Armstrong added tracks of acoustic guitar-playing throughout the record to augment his electric guitar rhythms and Cool's drumming.

 For most of the record, Dirnt used an Ampeg SVT bass amplifier, recording with his signature Fender Precision Bass.
 For the album, he and Cavallo strived for a "solid, big, thunderous" bass sound as opposed to one centered on countermelodies.
 Dirnt ran his bass guitar through an Evil Twin direct box, a staple of his recording methods since Dookie.
 Cool also employs unorthodox instruments for punk music—timpani, glockenspiel, and hammer bells—which he received out of a promotional deal with Ludwig.
 These instruments are especially evident on "Homecoming" and on "Wake Me Up When September Ends", the latter of which includes an African bead gourd that was welded to a remote hi-hat pedal for future live performances.
 "Extraordinary Girl", originally titled "Radio Baghdad", features tablas in the intro performed by Cool.
 For "Whatsername", Cool recorded drums in a room designed to record guitars to achieve a dry sound.
 With all these techniques and influences considered, critics have called the album pop-punk and alternative rock, but primarily the aforementioned punk rock.